MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 -   In trash – Exclude/include files in the trash folder.
 These files may still be shared and pose a risk.

+-   Last modified – File modification time.
+Filter supports before/after dates, date range and relative time expressions, for example, All files that were not modified in the last 6 months.

+-   Matched policy - Files that are matched by an active Cloud App Security policy.

 -   MIME type – File MIME type check, accepts free text.

 -   Owner -Include/exclude specific file owners, for example, Track all files shared by rogue_employee_#100.